Physics in Medicine and Biology

 Surface dosimetry is required for ensuring effective administration of total skin electron therapy (TSET); however, its use is often reduced due to the time consuming and complex nature of acquisition.
 A new surface dose imaging technique was characterized in this study and found to provide accurate, rapid and remote measurement of surface doses without the need for post-exposure processing.
 Disc-shaped plastic scintillators (1 mm thick × 15 mm [Formula: see text]) were chosen as optimal-sized samples and designed to attach to a flat-faced phantom for irradiation using electron beams.
 Scintillator dosimeter response to radiation damage, dose rate, and temperature were studied.
 The effect of varying scintillator diameter and thickness on light output was evaluated.
 Furthermore, the scintillator emission spectra and impact of dosimeter thickness on surface dose were also quantified.
 Since the scintillators were custom-machined, dosimeter-to-dosimeter variation was tested.
 Scintillator surface dose measurements were compared to those obtained by optically stimulated luminescence dosimeters (OSLD).
 Light output from scintillator dosimeters evaluated in this study was insensitive to radiation damage, temperature, and dose rate.
 Maximum wavelength of emission was found to be 422 nm.
 Dose reported by scintillators was linearly related to that from OSLDs.
 Build-up from placement of scintillators and OSLDs had a similar effect on surface dose (4.9% increase).
 Variation among scintillator dosimeters was found to be 0.3 ± 0.2%.
 Scintillator light output increased linearly with dosimeter thickness (~1.9 × /mm).
 All dosimeter diameters tested were able to accurately measure surface dose.
 Scintillator dosimeters can potentially improve surface dosimetry-associated workflow for TSET in the radiation oncology clinic.
 Since scintillator data output can be automatically recorded to a patient medical record, the chances of human error in reading out and recording surface dose are minimized.

 Tendler, Irwin I.; Bruza, Petr; Jermyn, Michael; Cao, Xu; Williams, Benjamin B.; Jarvis, Lesley A.; Pogue, Brian W.; and Gladstone, David J., "Characterization of a Non-Contact Imaging Scintillator-Based Dosimetry System for Total Skin Electron Therapy."
 (2019).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3966.